 - A more advanced version of a calf stretch is to use a step and drop the heel down off it.

-- If this stretch is not felt then a more advanced version is to place the forefoot of the front leg against the wall with the heel on the floor and push the from knee towards the wall.
+- If this stretch is not felt then a more advanced version is to place the forefoot of the front leg against the wall with the heel on the floor and push the knee towards the wall

 Stretching on a step